LittleFish-Coder/LittleFish-Coder/README.md

 - **[Online Handwritten Recognition System](https://littlefish-coder-mnist-classifier.streamlit.app/)**

-    Using MNIST dataset to train a model to recognize the handwritten digits.
-The online service is deployed by using Streamlit.
+    Using the MNIST dataset to train a model to recognize the handwritten digits.

 ## Achievements